BryanTheLai/RestaurantProject/README.md

 **Steps to run the project:**

-1. Open XAMPP and start Apache and MySQL.
+1. Open XAMPP, start Apache and MySQL.
 2. Create a new project named `RestaurantProject`.
 3. Delete the `index.php` file.
 4. Copy all the folders and files in `MiniProject` (adminSide, customerSide, index.php, and restaurantDB.txt) into the `Source Files` directory.